 Perennial weeds with seeds and buds are best treated with Roundup Pro.
 When eradicating weed seedlings, combine roughly ⅔ ounce oz of herbicide per gal of water.

-Use 2oz of herbicide per gal of water for more densely packed weeds.
+For more densely packed weeds, use 2oz of herbicide per gallon of water.
 To completely eradicate woody vines or dense brush, you might need to use up to 13oz of Roundup Pro herbicide per gallon of water.

 7. Thoroughly Wet The Leaves Of Any Undesirable Plants